orbs-network/orbs-spec/behaviors/services/trie.md

 * Nodes in a proof must represent references to their child nodes as hash codes.
 * The hash of the first node in the list corresponds to the block state hash root
 * The value key collectively represented by the trie nodes included in the proof, and constructed by traversing all nodes from the first to the last

-## State Entry Key structure

-Each state entry is addressed by a hash of the contract name appended by the hash of the variable name (contract programming model will determine the logical name of each variable).
-* TBD - contract variable addressing model may include virtual chain id as in with public addresses
-* TBD - What hash function should be used?
-Should we use two hash functions?
-What is the length?
-* Example: `[hash_of_contract_name][hash_of_variable_name]` if RIPEMD-160 is used this key would be 40 byte long, and in hexadecimal digits, 80 characters.
-* We will not support an odd number of hexadecimal digits in a key